MarkJeronimus/ImageUtilities/README.md

 # Changes
 (compared to [java-image-scaling](https://github.com/mortennobel/java-image-scaling))

-- UnsharpFilter removed (i.e. DIY if you need it, or just use a sharper Cubic filter)
+- UnsharpFilter removed (i.e. DIY if you need it, or just use a sharper Cubic resampling curve)
 - DimensionConstrain removed (now static methods in ImageUtilities)
 - Changed method/field visibility to prevent synthetic accessor methods
 - Subsampling center was way off